-Lillie was about to attempt to throw her meteor hammer at an undead bear coming at her, but a blond handsome male had appeared before her.
-His gaze turned deadly at the other wolves before he disappeared from his spot.
+Lillie was about to throw her meteor hammer at an undead bear coming at her, but a blond handsome male had appeared before her.
+His gaze turned deadly at the other undead animals before he disappeared from his spot.
 Lillie could only see a blur run through them leaving a trail of bloody dismembered animals behind within seconds.

 The male seemed unfazed at the blood dripping from his hand and the splatters of blood on his clothes as he closed the distance.
 A crooked smirk that seemed cocky and bad boy was taking shape over his lips as he ran his other hand through his blond hair.

-"Looks like I saved you in time," he said in an arrogant tone.
+"Looks like I saved you," he said in an arrogant tone.

 Lillie glared at him angrily and cried in an accusing tone," You were nearby watching, weren't you, Stark?
 You were amused by me running around like some crazy nut!
 Aren't you supposed to protect me?
 You're my guardian!"

 Stark had taken out an apple and took a big bite out of it before answering in an obnoxious tone," You're the one who decided to take a midnight stroll… and apparently play Super Lillie with the little forest creatures.
 Plus I wasn't about to waste an apple just to save you.
 You looked like you were doing fine."